cosmos/ibc-go/docs/ibc/proto-docs.md

-<a name="ibc.lightclients.solomachine.v2.SignatureAndDataV2"></a>
+<a name="ibc.lightclients.solomachine.v2.SignatureAndData"></a>

-### SignatureAndDataV2
+### SignatureAndData
-SignatureAndDataV2 contains a signature and the data signed over to create that signature.
+SignatureAndData contains a signature and the data signed over to create that signature.